 For more complex requirements with other Android apps, I use “Google Voice Access”, which allows me to emulate tapping and swiping actions on the screen.

-DESKTOPS & LAPTOPS
+USING SPEECH RECOGNITION ON DESKTOPS & LAPTOPS

 Despite the plethora of functionality offered by voice assistants, there are still some tasks that I prefer to do on the computer.
 For example, working with long emails and complicated spreadsheets is easier on the PC than on mobile devices.